opus1993/pubrepo/content/post/BuiltToExecute/index.md

 *Functional Business Unit:* You didn’t ask.
 You had already moved on to the next project.

 There is always a reluctance for business units to talk with senior leadership about failures.
 Who wants to be the one to tell the CTO that their shiny new project flopped?
-Messengers get shot.
-They get called dinosaurs and told to adapt or die.
+Messengers are told to adapt.

-Building a better machine learning team starts with maintaining neglected relationships.
-Rebuilding broken prototypes.
-Listening to business needs and how the first project came up short.
+Building a better machine learning team starts with maintaining neglected relationships and rebuilding the broken prototypes.
+Listen to the business' needs and how the first project came up short.
 The next machine learning project usually involves cleaning up the first one.

 Core competencies like communications, collaboration, business acumen, relationship building, and requirements gathering may be missing in the early versions.
-The first data scientists are always brought in for strong technical skills.
+The first data scientists at an enterprise are always brought in for strong technical skills.
 Soft skills were thought to be a nice to have and not core to the team’s mission.

 The business intelligence analysts embedded in the functional group are certainly part of the solution.
 They have relationships, the business acumen and solid technical skills.
 They should be expected to be the connection between stakeholders and the machine learning team.
 No company today has enough in-house ML talent.
 A smart Chief Learning Officer (CLO) knows that the job is to *curate*, rather than to *create* content, and then to establish processes to ensure that employees have opportunities and incentives to grow.